Cloud-Dark/anyany.js/README.md

 3. Copy `.env.example` to `.env` and fill in the required variables:
    ```
    cp .env.example .env
-   # Edit .env and set your OPENAI_API_KEY if you want to use OpenAI
+   # Edit .env and set your key
    ```

 ## Usage